💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Separate broad search queries from specific search queries,” says Greg Trahan of Digital Marketing Agency Atlanta.
 “This will allow you to isolate low-funnel searchers into their own budget group, allowing you to maximize your return on users who are closest to making a purchase.”

 “Retarget, retarget, retarget,” says Dan Young of Loud Digital.
 “If you want a funnel that converts highly, then you need to interact with your audiences numerous times.
 Nurture each touchpoint along the customer journey with the right messaging.”
+You can measure the measure the impact your retargeting campaigns have on your sales volume, with the help of this sales dashboard software.

 “Don’t ask the customer to buy right away,” says Jason Boyd of Monesk.
 “Warm your leads up with informational offerings of substantial value, then remarket to them using pixels and tracking cookies.”